dib-lab/2022-paper-branchwater-software/manuscript.md

 accurate estimation of overlap and containment between two sequencing sets [@gather].
 In brief, FracMinHash is a lossy compression approach that represents data sets using a "fractional" sketch containing $1/S$ of the original k-mers.
-Sketches support estimation of overlap, bidirectional containment, and Jaccard similarity between two data sets.
-Unlike other common sketching techniques such as MinHash [@mash] and HyperLogLog [@dashing], FracMinHash supports these operations between two data sets of different sizes, and unlike mash screen and CMash does not require the original data sets [@mash_screen; @cmash].
-In exchange, FracMinHash sketches are essentially unbounded in size.
+FracMinHash sketches support estimation of overlap, bidirectional containment, and Jaccard similarity between two data sets.
+Unlike other common sketching techniques such as MinHash [@mash] and HyperLogLog [@dashing], FracMinHash supports these operations between two data sets of different sizes, which is important for metagenomic search; and unlike mash screen and CMash, FracMinHash does not require the original data sets [@mash_screen; @cmash].
+In exchange, FracMinHash sketches are essentially unbounded in size, since they can grow to include up to $H/S$ elements for a hash space $H$ in size.

 The open-source sourmash software provides a mature and well-documented command-line interface to FracMinHash, along with